zneu/minimal-mistakes/_posts/2018-03-03-Working-Remote-From-Costa-Rica.md

 ---
-exceprt: Working abroad unlocks so many possibilities for saving money and experiencing things that are out of reach when sitting in an office close to "home".
+excerpt: Working abroad unlocks so many possibilities for saving money and experiencing things that are out of reach when sitting in an office close to "home".
 header:
   teaser: /assets/img/unsplash-img-1.jfif
   og_image: /assets/img/unsplash-img-1.jfif